liveweeeb13/Grafos/README.md

 ---

 Thank you for reading! 🙏
-Feel free to **try the extension** and send your feedback, even positive, directly in the [issues](https://github.com/liveweeeb13/Grafos/issues).
-Your input is valuable to help improve the extension!
+Feel free to **try the extension** and send your feedback, even positive, directly in the [issues](https://github.com/liveweeeb13/Grafos/issues) or in the [developer's support discord server ](https://discord.gg/ukJegYrXWR).
+Your input is valuable to help improve Grafos!